GoogleCloudPlatform/dfcx-scrapi/README.md

 <!-- INTRODUCTION -->
 # Introduction

-The Python Dialogflow CX Scripting API (DFCX SCRAPI) is a high level API that extends the official Google [Python Client for Dialogflow CX](https://github.com/googleapis/python-dialogflow-cx) which makes using CX easier, more friendly, and more pythonic for bot builders, developers and maintainers.
+The Python Dialogflow CX Scripting API (DFCX SCRAPI) is a high level API that extends the official Google [Python Client for Dialogflow CX](https://github.com/googleapis/python-dialogflow-cx).
+SCRAPI makes using DFCX easier, more friendly, and more pythonic for bot builders, developers, and maintainers.

 ```
 SCRAPI --> Python Dialogflow CX